breatfr/kindroid/docs/how_to_install_the_theme_in_few_steps.md

         - Waterfox
         - many more

-2. Go on [Kindroid AI: Wide screen](https://raw.githubusercontent.com/breatfr/kindroid/master/kindroid.ai_wide_screen_v3.xx.user.css) website and click on `Install` on left.
+2. Go on [Kindroid: Wide screen](https://raw.githubusercontent.com/breatfr/kindroid/master/css/kindroid_wide_screen_v3.xx.user.css) website and click on `Install` on left.

 3. To update the theme, open the `Stylus Management` window and click on `Check for update` and follow the instructions or just wait 24h to automatic update